 Use SmartObject upload file to SQL

-Next, find the SmartObject in K2 Designer and Edit it.
+6. Next, find the SmartObject in K2 Designer and Edit it.
+Edit the SmartObject in K2 Designer

 Edit the SmartObject’s fileContent property

-Now, this is the most important step.
-Change the Type to File and click OK.
+8. Now, this is the most important step.
+Change the Type to File and click OKChange the fileContent property type to File

 Testing

-Select the checkbox under Item and click OK.
+2. Select the checkbox under Item and click OK.
 This will generate an Item View.
+Select to create an Item View

-Select the newly created Item View and click on Run.
+3. Select the newly created Item View and click on RunRun the generated View

-In the form, fill in the file Name, select a file in file Content field and click Create.
+4. In the form, fill in the file Name, select a file in file Content field and click Create.
 This will create the record in SQL.
+Try create a record

-Take note of the generated ID field value and check against the SQL table created earlier.
+5. Take note of the generated ID field value and check against the SQL table created earlier.
 You will find the newly created record with the file content.
+Verify that the record is created in SQL

-To verify that the file was indeed saved successfully into the table, refresh the View used earlier, fill in the ID field value and click on Read button to load the file.
+6. To verify that the file was indeed saved successfully into the table, refresh the View used earlier, fill in the ID field value and click on Read button to load the file.
 Click on the file to download it and make sure it can be open in the appropriate application.
+Use the View to download the file to verify that it's working as expected

 And that’s all on how to use SmartObject to upload file to SQL.